 The Beara Peninsula (Allihies, Eyeries & Ardgroom)

-If you want to escape the hustle and bustle of Cork city – head for the Beara Peninsula, aka the Beara Way where it is likely that you will find a larger population of sheep than people.
+If you want to escape the hustle and bustle of Cork city – head for the Beara Peninsula, aka the Beara Way where you will likely find a larger population of sheep than people.
 Located approximately a two hour drive from Cork city, the coastal drive will take along the narrow roads with amazing views, you will pass through the colourful and sleepy villages of Eyeries, Ardgroom and Allihies.
-You will pass the copper mines which helped to build the beach of Allihies and from the beach you can take an hour long loop walk along the coast with views of the Beara Way.
+You will pass the copper mines which helped to form the beach of Allihies and from there you can take an hour long loop walk along the coast with views of the Beara Way.
 There are a lot of other sign posted loop walks that you can take along the Peninsula.

 Difficulty: Loop walks for all levels